When is the next Love Island 2019 dumping?

 Who has been dumped from Love Island 2019?

-Aircraft engineer Callum became the first islander to leave the villa on Friday 7th June, after he was dumped by beauty therapist Amber when she chose to couple up with Anton instead.
+Callum became the first islander to leave the villa on Friday 7th June, after he was dumped by Amber.
+Sherif was then forced to leave the villa after breaking the rules.
+Then Joe and Elma were voted off by the public, forcibly splitting them up from their respective couples.

 Results of dumped islanders will be updated here – stay tuned!